Current opportunities

 The group has received over £2 million in funding from the EPSRC through multiple grants in recent years, including two EPSRC standard grants, an Early Career EPSRC fellowship, a Royal Society-EPSRC Dorothy Hodgkin fellowship and an EPSRC Programme Grant.

-Possible PhD projects are available in the following topics:
+Student-led proposals are available in the following topic areas:

-- Moduli spaces of curves, and allied enumerative theories Homological algebra.
+- Enumerative invariants, moduli spaces of curves, and allied enumerative theories

 Number theory group

-A central focus of our interests is the representation of Galois groups by homomorphisms to groups of matrices.
-Such Galois representations arise from the action of Galois groups on topological invariants of spaces defined by polynomial equations in several variables with rational coefficients (for example ``elliptic'' curves y^2=x^3+ax+b), so algebraic geometry is important here.
+A central focus of the Number theory group is the representation of Galois groups by homomorphisms to groups of matrices.
+Such Galois representations arise from the action of Galois groups on topological invariants of spaces defined by polynomial equations in several variables with rational coefficients (for example 'elliptic' curves y^2=x^3+ax+b), so algebraic geometry is important here.

 Other key players are automorphic forms and associated automorphic representations, local components of which are representations of p-adic, or real, matrix groups as linear transformations on infinite dimensional spaces of functions.